Texinfo::Convert::NodeNameNormalization - Normalize and transliterate Texinfo trees

 Texinfo::Convert::NodeNameNormalization

-allows to normalize node names,
+allows to normalize node names

-with normalize_node
+with convert_to_normalized

-following the specification described in the
+follows the specification described in the Texinfo

 and _

-for @node
+for example for @node

 , @float